discrete-notes/discrete-notes.github.io/_posts/2021-06-30-teaser-secretary.md

 ![](../assets/secretary-animals.png){: .center-image width="70%"}
 <p align="center"><small><i>
-At this point, we have discarded a 2 (turtle) and a 1 (rabbit), and we see a 5 (cow).
+At this point, we have discarded a 2 (the turtle) and a 1 (the rabbit), and we see a 5 (the cow).
 We know that there are $n=4$ numbers (animals) in total.
 So maybe, it's a good idea to stop there.
 </i></small></p>

-## Issues with the model and our new model
+## Issues with the classic model and our new model

 A problem with the secretary problem, when it comes to modeling real-world situation, is that it is very pessimistic because we start with absolutely no